trec-health-misinfo/trec-health-misinfo.github.io/index.md

   <topic>
     <number>1234</number>
     <query>dexamethasone croup</query>
-    <description>Can dexamethasone treat croup?</description>
+    <description>Is dexamethasone a good treatment for croup?</description>
     <stance>helpful</stance>
     <evidence>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5804741/</evidence>
     <narrative>Croup is an infection of the upper airway and causes swelling, which obstructs breathing and leads to a barking cough.
 As one kind of corticosteroids, dexamethasone can weaken the immune response and therefore mitigate symptoms such as swelling.
-A very useful document would discuss the effectiveness of dexamethasone for croup.
-A useful document would provide information on recommended treatments for croup or medical benefits of dexamethasone or both.</narrative>
+A very useful document would discuss the effectiveness of dexamethasone for croup, i.e. a very useful document specifically addresses or answers the search topic's question.
+A useful document would provide information that would help a user make a decision about treating croup with dexamethasone, and may discuss either separately or jointly: croup, recommended treatments for croup, the pros and cons of dexamethasone, etc.</narrative>
   </topic>
 <topic>
 ...